Search

 • Very high throughput (VHT) standard: 802.11ac supports downlink multi-user MIMO (DL MU-MIMO), provides channel bandwidth of up to 160 MHz, and delivers a rate of 6933.33 Mbit/s.

-• High efficiency WLAN (HEW) standard: 802.11ax introduces technologies such as orthogonal frequency division multiple access (OFDMA), uplink MU-MIMO (UL MU-MIMO), basic service set (BSS) coloring, and target wake time (TWT), further improving the throughput in high-density scenarios and increasing the rate to up to 9607.8 Mbit/s.
+• High Efficiency (HE) standard: 802.11ax introduces technologies such as orthogonal frequency division multiple access (OFDMA), uplink MU-MIMO (UL MU-MIMO), basic service set (BSS) coloring, and target wake time (TWT), further improving the throughput in high-density scenarios and increasing the speeds to 9607.8 Mbit/s.

 The WFA is a commercial organization that promotes and markets IEEE 802.11 standards as well as certifies the interoperability of 802.11 products worldwide.
 The WFA was originally founded to promote the formulation of the IEEE 802.11b standard.
 In 2000, the WFA announced its official name and adopted the term "Wi-Fi" as its trademark.